-- 5. For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector; - violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises and - exposure to controversial weapons. - 6.
-The Company may invest in each case more than 35% of the UCITS fund's assets in securities and money market instruments of public issuers as defined by article 206 (2) KAGB if they have been issued or guaranteed by a member state of the European Union or its local authorities, another state that is a member of the United Nations, or the European Union. - 7.
-Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets. - 8.
-Taking into account the investment focus pursuant to paragraph 1, the Company may use up to 25% of the UCITS fund's assets to acquire money market instruments as defined by article 194 KAGB.
+- 5. For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector: - violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises and - exposure to controversial weapons. - 6.
+Up to 49% of the UCITS fund's assets may be invested in money market instruments, money market funds and money market funds with a short maturity structure.
+There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment. - 7.
+The Company may invest more than 35% of the UCITS fund's assets in securities and money market instruments of the following issuers: